About the Artist

 Born and raised in the mountains of the West, Joe Miller studied drawing and painting at the University of Notre Dame, earned a BFA at the University of Utah, and an MS in Art at the University of Wisconsin-Milwaukee.
 His work has been shown in galleries in the Mid-West, Southwest and Northwest.
 Two significant group shows he participated in were: Rediscovering the Landscape of the Americas: Paintings from Mexico, Canada, and U.S.A., which traveled to museums in all three countries after opening at The Gerald Peters Gallery, Santa Fe, New Mexico; and TheArtist as Native: Reinventing Regionalism, which opened at the Babcock Galleries (now the Driscoll Babcock Gallery in Chelsea) in New York and then traveled to Middlebury College Museum of Art, Vermont; Albany Institute of Art, Albany, New York; and the Owensboro Museum of Fine Art, Kentucky.

-The artist works in a variety of media, including oils, acrylics, watercolor, oil pastel, and India ink.
-His mastery of, and use of vibrant color, composition, and line, infuses his work with both complex and simple abstract geometries, clearly taking cues from nature yet distilling them to their fundamental forms.
-His ability to combine expressive color with elegant, minimal, confident lines creates dynamic compositions that evoke an aspect of the natural world.
+The artist works in a variety of media, including oils, acrylics, watercolor, oil pastel, and color pencil.
+His continual learning of vibrant color, composition, and line, infuses his work with evolving geometries, taking cues from nature in his improvisational invention of passages with paint.
+This ability to combine expressive color with elegant, minimal, confident lines creates dynamic compositions that evoke an aspect of the natural world, and hopefully to the artist stand free as a rock sitting by the shore.

 The artist states, “I paint from my imagination because I prefer to paint with relatively free line, marks, shapes, and colors unrestrained from the brush and color demands of realism.
 These colors, shapes, marks, and lines are to me like musical instruments capable of producing a beauty in their relationships and controlled freedom of application.”

-In addition to the exhibition, writer, filmmaker, and director Peter Flood (Walt Disney Studios, Miramax, National Geographic Films, and Universal Pictures) traveled with the artist while he transported the works for exhibition from his island on the west coast to Manhattan island on the east coast, filming the journey and interviewing Joe along the way.
-The film segments chronicling this journey and the discussions and observations about Joe Miller's art and process, can be viewed in the videos section of this site.
+Related to Joe’s 2012 exhibition: the writer, filmmaker, and director Peter Flood (Walt Disney Studios, Miramax, National Geographic Films, and Universal Pictures), traveled with the artist while he transported his paintings for exhibition from his island on the west coast to Manhattan island on the east coast, filming the journey and interviewing Joe along the way.
+The film segments, chronicling this journey, and the discussions with Peter about Joe’s art and process, can be viewed on this site.

 Over the course of his almost five decades as an artist, Joe Miller has received honors and awards for his work.
 His early landscapes—done while living in Moab, Utah—were abstract, full of lines, colors, and shapes symbolic of his subjects.
-This work earned him an NEA Artist in Residence grant for three of the United States’ most spectacular national parks: Arches, Bryce Canyon, and Zion National Parks in Utah.
+This work earned him an NEA Artist in Residence grant for three of the United States’ most spectacular national parks: Arches, Bryce Canyon, and Zion.

-In addition to catalogue publications and awards, two previous films were made about the artist: The Joe Miller Painting a Painting for a Film Film, produced by Roger Darbonne, Oxnard, California, and A Sense of Place: The Artist and the American Land, a two-hour documentary of eleven artists across the United States produced by Nebraska Educational Television.
+In addition to catalogue publications and awards, two previous films were made about the artist: The Joe Miller Painting a Painting for a Film Film, produced by Roger Darbonne, Oxnard, California, and A Sense of Place: The Artist and the American Land, a two-hour documentary, produced by Nebraska Educational Television, of eleven artists being interviewed in their landscapes by the painter, Alan Gussow.

 After my grandfather’s death, my father left Catholic seminary to support the family.
 He met my mother just in time to entice her away from becoming a Catholic nun, and they took to married life!
 Seven children were raised in Utah, within the faith that each person has a calling, a vocation.
 The vocation may be odd, it may be mainstream; it may bring worldly success, it may be a quick road to poverty.
 But never mind the outcome, the calling itself is sacrosanct.